 4. Certified Members

-4.1 Certified Membership shall be conferred upon those applicants who are qualified as ASRC Call-Out Qualified (CQ) or who hold a higher level of ASRC certification, in accordance with the ASRC qualification and certification procedures.
+4.1 The requirements of Certified Membership shall be defined by each Certified Group.

 4.2.
 All Certified Members shall have all rights of voting and of eligibility for office in the ASRC.

 4.3.
 Certified Members who are Group members of more than one Certified Group must state to the ASRC Secretary, if requested, the Certified Group in which they wish to hold their primary membership.